startnine/startnine.github.io/_docs/getting-started/contributing.md

 ## Writing Code
 Please save us time by complying to our code guidelines.

-### Code style
-In general, just respect the rules that are used in C# in other places.
-You can see the C# design guidelines [here](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions).
-To summarize:

-**Do:**
-- Allman style bracketing.
-- Everything uses `PascalCase`.
-	- Exceptions: Parameters and locals use `camelCase`.
-Private instance fields use `_camelCase.`
-- Use `var` only if the type is apparent.

-However, we ask that you use tabs instead of spaces.

-**Don't:**
-- Write hard to read code
-- Refuse to write documentation for the code you write for Start9
-- Spam pull requests if your first one was rejected, unless you've fixed the problem pointed out.

-### Comments
-Please comment on all your code, including functions, using XML documentation.
-Fill out as much information about the member or type as you can.

 <!-- ## Translating Start9
 Localization is important for Start9 to grow!
 Here's how you can help.
 **SECTION TBD**: for now, use #start9 on the [Start9 Discord](https://discord.gg/6cpvxBS). -->